casdoor/casdoor-website/docs/provider/captcha/default.md

 ![Default provider](/img/providers/captcha/default_provider.png)

-And you can click **Preview** botton to preview the style of this captcha.
+And you can click **Preview** button to preview the style of this captcha.

 ![Default preview](/img/providers/captcha/default_preview.png)